-The Bridge House Penge is placed just outside of one of London’s iconic green spaces, Crystal Palace Park.
+The Bridge House Penge is situated just outside of one of London’s iconic green spaces, Crystal Palace Park.
 The pub is a south east London hot spot where customers can grab a drink and a bite to eat from the classic pub menu or enjoy a Sunday roast with all the trimmings.

 S.E.L.B tells you more…